See this message as a web page.

-Starting point in last week’s exploration of psychosocial therapies was 2018’s “impressively wise overview” of research on ‘common factors’ they share from a task force with the authority of the American Psychological Association.
-It was the third such project, the first of which in 1999 represented a turning point in a movement which dates back at least to 1936 and Saul Rosenzweig’s brief seminal paper, elaborated 25 years later by Jerome Frank into one of the most influential books on psychosocial therapy.
-Explore with us these landmarks and how they help explain unexpected findings from the two largest UK and US alcohol treatment trials.
+The first cell of row 4 dedicated to psychosocial therapies took a research-illuminated journey to the core of those therapies, guided by the American Psychological Association’s (APA) three investigations into the ‘common factors’ they share.
+In 1999 the first represented a turning point in a movement which dates back at least to 1936 and Saul Rosenzweig’s seminal paper, elaborated 25 years later by Jerome Frank into one of the most influential books on psychological therapy.
+Latest of the APA’s investigations was 2018’s “impressively wise overview”.
+Explore these landmarks and how they help explain unexpected findings from the two largest UK and US alcohol treatment trials.

 To go direct to the featured section click the link below or paste it in to your web browser address box, being sure to enter the whole address: